Red TeamingTill Oberbeckmann6 min read

 How third parties gain unauthorized access to systems by targeting employees to manipulate them into revealing information.

-Time and again, third parties gain unauthorized access to systems by deliberately exploiting employees to manipulate them into revealing information.
-This technique is called social engineering.
-For companies, social engineering is scary.
-The phenomenon is complex, involves many different psychological and communication techniques, and there are almost never clear solutions that always work.
-That's why we've compiled the five best books on social engineering.
-They explain the psychology behind social engineering, how attackers go about it, and what measures companies can take to best protect themselves from such attacks.
+Time and again, third parties gain unauthorized access to systems by deliberately manipulating employees into revealing confidential information.
+This technique is known as social engineering.
+For organizations, social engineering poses a serious threat: The phenomenon is complex, encompasses a wide range of psychological and communication techniques, and rarely lends itself to simple, universal countermeasures.
+That is why we have compiled the five best books on social engineering.
+They explain the psychology behind social engineering, describe how attackers operate, and outline the measures companies can take to protect themselves effectively.

-As digital transformation continues, IT security is also becoming more professional.
-With the book "Protection against social engineering: attack points and defence options in digital economy ecosystems", the editors Prof. Dr. Dirk Drechsler, Dirk Haag, Otmar Hertwig, Anselm Rohrer, Marco Dennis Schmid present an anthology dedicated to the protection of digital ecosystems against attacks with social engineering.
-In six main chapters, various authors first address the central concepts to describe the phenomenon.
-While these chapters are quite academic and of little immediate use to the user, things get interesting in the last three chapters.
-Here, the authors address social engineering from the perspective of companies, the police and end users.
+As digital transformation progresses, IT security continues to professionalize as well.
+With the book "Protection Against Social Engineering: Attack Points and Defense Options in Digital Economy Ecosystems", editors Prof. Dr. Dirk Drechsler, Dirk Haag, Otmar Hertwig, Anselm Rohrer, and Marco Dennis Schmid present an anthology dedicated to protecting digital ecosystems from social engineering attacks.
+In six main chapters, various authors first address the core concepts that define the phenomenon.
+While these chapters are fairly academic and offer little immediate practical value, the final three chapters are where the book truly comes alive.
+Here, the authors examine social engineering from the perspectives of businesses, law enforcement, and end users.

-The book offers a comprehensive introduction to the problem of social engineering in a corporate context and also includes criminological aspects.
-The great strength of the book is its clear structure and the different perspectives that are allowed to have their say in the anthology.
-This gives the interested reader a coherent overall view of the complex of topics and an excellent basis for delving into individual areas in a targeted manner.
+The book offers a comprehensive introduction to social engineering in a corporate context and incorporates criminological aspects as well.
+Its greatest strength lies in the clear structure and the diverse perspectives brought together in the anthology.
+Together, they provide readers with a coherent overview of the subject and an excellent foundation for exploring specific areas in greater depth.

 Understanding the Psychology Behind Social Engineering

-The book "Social Engineering enttarnt: Sicherheitsrisiko Mensch" (Social Engineering Unmasked: The Human Security Risk) also takes a similar approach.
-In 320 pages, Christopher Hadnagy, Dr. Paul Ekmann and Paul Kelly address the question of what human gestures reveal to trained attackers about their counterparts and how hackers use this information to gain trust and obtain information.
-The perspective of the attacked is never neglected.
-Instead, many useful tips accompany the book's descriptions, making it a valuable resource for IT decision makers to understand the potential vulnerabilities among their own employees.
+The book "Social Engineering Unmasked: The Human Security Risk" takes a similar approach.
+Across 320 pages, Christopher Hadnagy, Dr. Paul Ekman, and Paul Kelly explore what human gestures reveal to trained attackers and how hackers leverage this knowledge to build trust and obtain sensitive information.
+The perspective of those being targeted is never overlooked: Numerous practical tips accompany the descriptions throughout, making the book a valuable resource for IT decision-makers seeking to understand potential vulnerabilities within their own teams.

 Learning Social Engineering from the Attackers: The Art of Deception

-One of the most recent guides on social engineering comes from Michael Willer.
-In six main chapters, he describes in detail in Preventing Social Engineering: "Practical Guide for Companies" how social engineering works, which attack techniques exist and how companies can protect themselves.
-On the one hand, the author goes into the psychological concepts - for example, the Facial Action Coding System that attackers use to assess various reactions of the counterpart and use them to their advantage.
-Here, however, other books are more detailed and thorough.
+One of the more recent guides on social engineering comes from Michael Willer.
+In six main chapters, his "Practical Guide for Companies" provides a detailed account of how social engineering works, which attack techniques exist, and how organizations can defend themselves.
+The author also addresses psychological concepts, such as the Facial Action Coding System that attackers use to read their counterpart's reactions and exploit them.
+On this front, however, other books offer greater depth and thoroughness.

-The strength of this book is its manual nature.
-On 69 pages, the author manages to cover all essential aspects of social engineering, at least briefly.
-This makes it particularly interesting for IT decision-makers with little time who want to get a quick overview of the various attack techniques.
-Therefore, it is also suitable as a reading tip for employees to create awareness of the security risks associated with social engineering.
+The book's strength lies in its concise, handbook-style format.
+In just 69 pages, the author manages to cover all essential aspects of social engineering, at least in brief.
+This makes it particularly useful for time-pressed IT decision-makers seeking a quick overview of the various attack techniques.
+It also serves as an excellent reading recommendation for employees to raise awareness of the security risks associated with social engineering.

-Social engineering is not a new phenomenon and is as old as the first telephone and computer systems.
-Accordingly, many good books are now also available in German that explain how social engineering works and how companies can protect themselves from it.
-Decision-makers can use these books to develop an awareness of the problem and a basic understanding of the topic so that they can then develop effective defensive measures.
+Social engineering is not a new phenomenon -- it is as old as the first telephone and computer systems.
+Accordingly, there are now many excellent books available that explain how social engineering works and how companies can protect themselves.
+Decision-makers can use these books to build a solid awareness of the risks and a foundational understanding of the topic, enabling them to develop effective defensive measures.